tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/01/what-should-i-do-when-i-m-locked-out.md

 ?>
 {% endhighlight %}

-It can be activated by replacing `/*` (opening multi-line comment) to `//` (single line comment).
+This code block can be activated by replacing `/*` (opening multi-line comment) to `//` (single line comment).
 Then save it and upload it to this plugin's directory on your server via FTP.

 {% highlight php %}
 <?php